romnn/microgpusim/WIP.md

 #### TODO

+- fix github actions build
 - get more stats to match
-  - use separate cache stats per cache
+  - DONE: use separate cache stats per cache
 - implement per structure stats
 - create plots with runtime and outputs
 - test one more application